vivekanandhansj/pizzas/README.md

 # Pizza ordering app<br/>

-Pizza team is a mern (mongodb-express-reactjs-nodejs) web app.
+Urpizzas is a mern (mongodb-express-reactjs-nodejs) web app.
 It is a ordering app with payment gateway (stripe - currently in test mode). <br/>The app is associate with admin panel.
 The app is developed with some basic animation.<br/>

 The admin hase control over the menu items, user list, order status.<br/>
 admin page<br/>